 The flavor and smell of thyme enhances the cuisine it is used in, and gives dishes a delicacy that’s not easy to achieve with any other herb.
 However, it is essential that the herb be used in the proper way, and to the best of its advantage.

 The plant has a slightly sour flavor much like a very mild lemon, and goes great with vegetables and seafood.
 Many cooks use it on poultry and meats, and even for stuffing.
 But at times this can cause it to lose its flavor, especially if it is cooked for too long.

 Here are some tips for using thyme in your dishes, and retaining its aroma and flavor:

 1. Vegetables and seafood have a mild taste and are usually not overcooked.
 The thyme enhances the flavor of these dishes without overpowering the taste of the food itself.
+You’ll love the fresh herbs in our simple and summery recipe for thyme-seasoned green beans with tomatoes.
 If the vegetable and seafood dish is a sauté, fresh leaves work wonders in bringing out the subtle flavors.

 2. Dried thyme added right at the end of cooking to soups like lentil and split pea brings an aroma to the dish that is hard to miss.
 Just add the herb and immediately take the soup off the heat.
 Keep the dish covered, and when you are ready to serve, the soup will smell heavenly.